The David Lee Roth Show: Background

-From March 14 to 18, 2005, Roth auditioned by hosting the morning show on the classic rock station WZLX-FM in Boston, Massachusetts.
-This was followed by a three-hour stint at KLSX-FM in Los Angeles, California.
-In July 2005, news reports speculated that David Lee Roth had an agreement with Infinity Broadcasting to replace Stern, with the prospect of launching the show as early as September, as Stern considered the possibility of leaving terrestrial airwaves early.
-Roth signed a deal with Infinity that was worth an estimated $4 million.
-Roth was announced as Stern's replacement on October 25, 2005, who appeared on Stern's show as a surprise guest.
+Shortly after Stern's announcement, his employer and WXRK-FM owner, Infinity Broadcasting, began the search for a replacement.
+In March 2005, Roth auditioned by hosting the morning show on WZLX-FM, a classic rock station in Boston, for one week.
+This was followed by a stint on KLSX-FM in Los Angeles.
+Roth had been an American pop culture icon since the late 1970s, first as the original frontman for Van Halen, and later as a solo artist.
+In July, news reports speculated that Roth had signed a deal with Infinity, with the prospect of launching the show as early as September, as Stern considered the possibility of leaving terrestrial airwaves three months early.
+Roth signed a deal worth an $4 million, and was announced as Stern's replacement on October 25 during a surprise appearance on the show.
+Roth was set to replace Stern in the majority of east coast-based stations, with others replaced by The Adam Carolla Show and Rover's Morning Glory.